AlexanderEggers/soundbox/README.md

 ## Functions
 ##### Bluetooth
 You need two devices which will act as slave and master.
 The master device can be activated via the menu button "Master".
-The slave device will be activated via acceleration button.
-It's important that the master device is connected to the bluetooth system as soon as possible to prevent timeouts if a slave tries to connect to the master device.
+The slave device will be activated via "sensor" button.

 ##### Acceleration
 The only sensor we are going to use is the acceleration sensor which will only be triggered if the device is in range of a beacon (within the min range).
 The slave device will perform a handshake to the master to make sure that it's device is allow to use this specific beacon acceleration sensor.